YosysHQ/yosys/README.md

   for example, to specify the clk-to-Q delay of a flip-flop for consideration during techmapping.

+- The module attribute ``abc9_flop`` is a boolean marking the module as a whitebox that describes the synchronous behaviour of a flip-flop.

+- The cell attribute ``abc9_keep`` is a boolean indicating that this black/ white box should be preserved through `abc9` mapping.

 - The frontend sets attributes ``always_comb``, ``always_latch`` and
   ``always_ff`` on processes derived from SystemVerilog style always blocks according to the type of the always.
 These are checked for correctness in